el-mat/LILO-CaPV/README.md

 Lilo uses a reference only to assign reads to the amplicon they originated from and to order and orient the polished amplicons, no reference sequence is incorporated into the final assembly.
 Once assigned to an amplicon, a read with high average base quality of roughly median length for that amplicon is selected as a reference and polished with up to 300x coverage three times with medaka.
 The polished amplicons have primers removed with porechop (fork: https://github.com/sclamons/Porechop-1) and are then assembled with [CAP3](https://faculty.sites.iastate.edu/xqhuang/cap3-and-pcap-sequence-and-genome-assembly-programs).

+Lilo has been tested on SARS-CoV-2 with artic V3 primers.
+It has also been tested on 7kb and 4kb amplicons with ~100-1000bp overlaps for ASFV, PRRSV-1 and PRRSV-2, schemes for which will be made available in the near future.

-This fork, Lilo-Capripox, has been tested on 7.5kb amplicons with ~1 kb overlaps for CAPV.
+Lilo-Capripox, has been tested on 7.5kb amplicons with ~1 kb overlaps for CAPV.

 ## Requirments not covered by conda
 Install Conda :)
-Install this fork of porechop and make sure it is in your path: https://github.com/sclamons/Porechop-1 (once the LILO-CAPV conda environment is activated, you can install this fork using ``` pip3 install git+https://github.com/sclamons/Porechop-1.git ```)
+Install this fork of porechop and make sure it is in your path: https://github.com/sclamons/Porechop-1 (once your conda environment is activated, you can install this fork using ``` pip3 install git+https://github.com/sclamons/Porechop-1.git ```)

 ## Installation
 ```